UFO: Alien Invasion: Development

-UFO: Alien Invasion is based on a heavily modified Quake II engine
+Work on its fork of the Quake II engine was initially shared with Quake2World (now Quetoo).
 This engine is free software, licensed under the GNU General Public License.
 Development is coordinated through SourceForge.net, and the first version was released on 30 December 2003.

-Since end of 2012 UFO:AI's artwork is only licensed under various open source/open content licenses (mostly CC BY-SA 3.0 and public domain), which makes the game fully free and open source software and Debian's DFSG compliant, which allows the inclusion into Linux distributions.
+Since the end of 2012, UFO:AI's artwork is only licensed under various open source/open contentlicenses (mostly CC BY-SA 3.0 and public domain), which makes the game fully free and open source software and Debian's DFSG compliant, which allows its inclusion into Linux distributions.